 The symptoms of MS are often unpredictable.
-They may be mild or severe, of long duration or short.
-They may appear in various combinations, depending on the area of the nervous system affected.
-The following are the most common symptoms of MS. However, each person may have different symptoms.
+They may be mild or severe, short-term or long-lasting.
+They may appear in different combinations, depending on the area of the nervous system affected.
+The following are the most common symptoms of MS. But each person may have different symptoms.

-Initial symptoms of MSThe following are often initial symptoms of MS:
+First symptoms of MSThe following are often the first symptoms of MS:

 - Red-green color distortion